GrowinScala/OverSite/README.md

 ## What do i need to run?

 * The project
-* A RDBMS(open source relational database management system), we recommend mysql, since it is the one we used , and the only one who is ready to use without changes.
+* A RDBMS (open source relational database management system), we recommend mysql, since it was the one we used.
+Besides that, it is the only RDBM which is ready to use without any changes.
 (The table creations are in a package called sql)
 * Postman to make calls to the api

 ## Running